Konfido/alfred-pkmanager/README.md

 - Terms explanation

-    - `node`: A pivot/hub/Wiki for any vital terms, actually a Markdown file `node_name.md` , which can be checked or linked to other docs with ease and is placed in an independent folder.
+    - `node`: A pivot/hub/Wiki for any vital terms, actually a Markdown file `node_name.md` , which can be checked or linked to other notes with ease and is placed in an independent folder.

-    - `docs`: Normal Markdown files
+    - `notes`: Normal Markdown files

-    - `template`: A markdown file with formatted content used to generate new nodes/docs.
+    - `template`: A markdown file with formatted content used to generate new nodes/notes.
 You can make your own template and place it in workflow's subfolder `./templates/`

     - `metadata`: YAML frontier with important infos placed at the beginning of the Markdown document between two triple dashes.
 Example: